MinionEnjoyer/Pawcap-Network-Handshake-Wrapper/README.md

 See [DOCUMENTATION.md](DOCUMENTATION.md) for full installation instructions, configuration reference, API endpoints, and troubleshooting.

+# Support

+If you found this project useful, consider supporting me here: https://buymeacoffee.com/minionenjoyer Thank you!

 ## License

 MIT -- see [DOCUMENTATION.md](DOCUMENTATION.md#license) for details.